 on that very day their plans come to nothing.Psalm 146

 My personal experience, which consisted of successes and failures in business…home business [ gasp] network marketing, caused a total turnaround.
 In fact, I was so excited about my new understanding that I wrote several self-help books on these subjects.

 Four primary reasons:

-Niemietz’s book was exceedingly helpful in explaining the reason for our continuing love affair with socialism.
+Niemietz’s book (this link is for a free PDF of the book) was exceedingly helpful in explaining the reason for our continuing love affair with socialism.
 The book is an exhaustive analysis of the human capacity to ignore history and claim that we know better than those who came before us.
 Insist that we must replace our messy, muddy democracy with a new improved brand of Socialism, a new oligarchy constituted by ideologues.

 Only those of us who walk outside of God’s Law believe we can perfect humanity.
 Or that it is possible to select people impervious to corruption, greed, laziness, and immorality to constitute the new oligarchy.